 The protein encoded by this gene is part of a protein complex required for the retrotranslocation or dislocation of misfolded proteins from the endoplasmic reticulum lumen to the cytosol, where they are degraded by the proteasome in a ubiquitin-dependent manner.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for SEL1L Gene

-SEL1L (SEL1L ERAD E3 Ligase Adaptor Subunit) is a Protein Coding gene.
-Diseases associated with SEL1L include Good Syndrome and Diabetes Mellitus, Insulin-Dependent.
-Among its related pathways are Protein processing in endoplasmic reticulum and Pre-NOTCH Expression and Processing.
+SEL1L (SEL1L Adaptor Subunit Of ERAD E3 Ubiquitin Ligase) is a Protein Coding gene.
+Diseases associated with SEL1L include Granular Corneal Dystrophy and Type 1 Diabetes Mellitus 11.
+Among its related pathways are Pre-NOTCH Expression and Processing and Calnexin/calreticulin cycle.
 An important paralog of this gene is SEL1L2.